BenK885/msfs2020_airport_etsn/README.md

   * Aerial imagery in higher resolution
   * Simple runway with start positions on both ends
   * Basic runway lights for night landings
+* v0.2.0
+  * Added some taxyways
+  * Added some hangars
+  * Added some parkings spots

 ##### Screenshots